 *St. Genevie – French, brunch

-*Cafe Latte in Grand Ave. – I love their cakes!
+*Cafe Latte in Grand Ave. – They make the best cakes in the entire world!
+I love their Tres Leche!

 Cossettas in St. Paul – Italian food complex, bakery, cafe, pizza & pasta